1100011Dawg/Obsidian_Dawson/School/IB ELA/Writing Analysis.md

  - Is the claim interprive and debatable
  - Does the claim include a strong verb?
  - Ex:
-	 - LOI: The literary technique of zoomorphism(specific literary eletment), allows for an emotionally challenge explanation f trama amon the oppressed in WW2(time)
+	 - LOI: The literary technique of zoomorphism(specific literary element), allows for an emotionally challenge explanation of trauma among the oppressed in WW2(time)
-	 - Claim: The representation of [Jews as mice and Germans as cats](claim) establishes a predator-prey dynamic which causes the reader to reexamine power as predating behavior.
+	 - Claim: The representation of [Jews as mice and Germans as cats] (claim) establishes a predator-prey dynamic which causes the reader to reexamine power as predating behavior.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODI3NjA0OTA5LDE2MDc3NDAxMzAsLTE4ND
+eyJoaXN0b3J5IjpbLTE5NDI5MjIzNDYsMTYwNzc0MDEzMCwtMT
-AyMDU3OTcsMTg0MTMzOTY4Nyw3MDc4MjAyOTBdfQ==
+g0MDIwNTc5NywxODQxMzM5Njg3LDcwNzgyMDI5MF19
 -->